shikhar3295/adam2392.github.io/content/blog/coding/setting-up-virtualenv.md

 For Virtualenvwrappper: In order to delete a virtual environment, all you need to do is to remove it recursively from your ~/.virtualenvs directory with 'sudo rm -rf <name>'.
 For Virtualenv: Go to the directory of your project and delete the /venv/ directory.

 # Tips
+1. Starting up virtualenv

+Here just type in:

+$ workon <virtualenvname>

+and your virtual environment will start up.

 # Convenient Tools
 1. Automatically cd to your project directory
 Input the following code to your ./virtualenvs/postactivate file

     ```

         # subtract strings to get the project name
         function get_project_name() {

             local venv_dir=$VIRTUALENVWRAPPER_HOOK_DIR
             local venv=$VIRTUAL_ENV